GaryDolan/ci-p5-pokemon-tcg-ireland/README.md

 -   Creates an account.
 -   Logs into an account.
 -   Logs out of an account.
--   Adds /removes item to basket.
+-   Adds / removes item to basket.
 -   Updating item quantity of item in basket.
 -   Adds / removes item to wish list.
 -   Editing address.